 As an artist-educator Kathy has worked with Volcano Theatre and Queen of Puddings Music Theatre, and been artist in residence at Queen’s University Faculty of Education, Laurier University, Ithaca College and University of Wisconsin-Madison among others.
 She has been the keynote presenter at the Scottish Music Educators National Conference and a clinician at Festival 500 in St. John’s Newfoundland.
 Since 1997, Kathy has taught at Carleton University, in the School for Studies in Art and Culture, developing ear training courses centred on rhythm and movement, a seminar in Issues in African Music, and a Music in Culture course in Ghana.
 She is also the founding director of the Carleton Music West African Rhythm Ensemble.
-Kathy is also a longtime artist educator with MASC, teaching in schools and designing and implementing workshops for teachers linking the arts to several curriculum areas.
+Kathy was a longtime artist educator with MASC, teaching in schools and designing and implementing workshops for teachers linking the arts to several curriculum areas.

 As a facilitator she has brought the unique gifts of Ghanaian drumming to team building, development and wellness retreat sessions with Boards of Directors, management and creative teams, corporations, non-profits, educational conferences, health care centres, community groups and seniors’ homes.
-Kathy’s interest in the organizational leadership work of Margaret Wheatley, David Whyte and others, led her to complete a year-long training program in Spiritual Psychology and Group Leadership at the Concord Institute in Massachusetts with Dr. Tom Yeomans.
+Kathy’s interest in the organizational leadership work of Margaret Wheatley, David Whyte and others, led her to complete a year-long training program in Psychology and Group Leadership at the Concord Institute in Massachusetts with Dr. Tom Yeomans.